An Ounce of Prevention is Worth a Pound of Cure: Preventing Oxygen Deprivation in a Baby

 There are several specific measures that can be taken to prevent HIE when risk factors are present.
 Click the following links to learn more about specific preventative measures:

-- Prenatal and neonatal care – Excellent care before, at, and after birth is essential in preventing oxygen deprivation, especially in high-risk pregnancies.
+- Prenatal and neonatal care – Excellent care before, during, and after birth is essential in preventing oxygen deprivation, especially in high-risk pregnancies.
 Women with high-risk pregnancies should be referred to maternal-fetal specialists who can provide more extensive monitoring and care.
 This is critically important for the health of the mother as well as the baby.

-- Preventing premature birth – Premature babies are at a greater risk for HIE and other injuries than are babies born at term because they are underdeveloped and extra sensitive to brain damage from oxygen deprivation.
+- Preventing premature birth – Premature babies are at a greater risk for HIE than are babies born at term because they are underdeveloped and extra sensitive to brain damage from oxygen deprivation.
 Because of this, certain methods can be used to keep babies inside the womb until they are more prepared for the birthing process and the outside world.
 Cervical cerclage, progesterone, and magnesium sulfate are three common methods of preventing premature birth.

 We are passionate about helping families obtain the compensation necessary to cover their extensive medical bills, loss of wages (if one or both parents have to miss work in order to care for their child), assistive technology, and other necessities.

 If you suspect your child’s HIE may have been caused by medical negligence, please contact us today to learn more about pursuing a case.
 We provide free legal consultations, during which we will inform you of your legal options and answer any questions you have.
 Moreover, you would pay nothing throughout the entire legal process unless we win.